-Many CSS selectors changed with the Customer Service (Napili) update.
-If your communities use custom CSS overrides to the default template and Branding panel styles, you must update them to use the new selectors.
-Two new branding properties, Navigation Background Color and Navigation Text Color, reduce the need for these overrides.
+Many CSS selectors changed with the Lightning communities update.
 If you plan to continue using custom CSS overrides, migrate them forward after you update the template.

 Salesforce Help: Static Resources

 Salesforce Help: Add Markup to the Page <head> to Customize Your Community